 The first part "Julia MyKernel" is what you want to call your kernel, so feel free to change this.
 The second part makes sure both our packages and any you've installed in your home directory show up on the load path when you use a Jupyter Notebook with this kernel.

 Many python packages are included in the Anaconda distribution.
-The quickest way to check this is to load the anaconda module, start python, and try to import the package you are interested in.
+The quickest way to check if the package you want is in our module is to load the anaconda module, start python, and try to import the package you are interested in.
+Importing the packages in our Anaconda modules will also be much faster than importing packages that are installed in your home directory.
+This is because the packages in our Anaconda modules are installed on the local disk of every node, which is faster to access than packages installed in your home directory.

-If the package you are looking to install is not included in Anaconda, then you can install it in user space- this allows you to install the package for you to use without affecting other users.
+If the package you are looking to install is not included in Anaconda, then you can install it in user space in your home directory- this allows you to install the package for you to use without affecting other users.
+We recommend that you use pip to do this, as pip allows you to only install the additional packages that you need in your home directory.
+Conda environments will result in installing all packages in your home directory, which can slow down the import process quite a bit.

 First, load the Anaconda module that you want to use if you haven’t already:

-Here we are loading the 2020a module with python 3.6, feel free to load any version of Anaconda you like.
-Then, install the package as you normally would, but with the
+Here we are loading the 2021a module, the newer modules will have newer packages.
+Then, install the package with pip as you normally would, but with the

 pip install --user packageName